kimgoetzke/listem/README.md

 ### Overview

 - A super basic, minimalist to-do list app targeting Android
+- Users can register and log in to save their lists and categories in the cloud
+- Alternatively, the app can be used without account/connection, storing all data in a SQLite database on the device
 - Lists can be somewhat customised by adding categories or list types (e.g. changing to shopping list exposes a quantity control)
 - A list's content can be exported to the clipboard as text
 - List items can be imported from a comma-separated string from the clipboard and merged with the current list
-- All data is stored in a SQLite database on the device
 - Native confirmation prompts are used for destructive actions
 - Theming hasn't been implemented this time but can be enabled by configuring `DarkTheme.xaml` and exposing a control to change theme